No-Yeast Chicken Hand Pies with Sour Cream Dough

 Step 23:

-Heat a frying pan, pour vegetable oil on it.
-Lay out the pies - as many as you can fit - and fry on one side.
-The plus of these pies is also that they need half as much oil as yeast, which means they will turn out less greasy.
+Heat a skillet and add the vegetable oil.
+Lay in as many pies as will fit and fry them on one side.
+Another plus of these pies: they need half as much oil as yeast dough, so they come out less greasy.

 Step 24:

-Turn the pies to the other side and fry until tender.
+Flip the pies and fry the other side until done.

 Step 25:

-Our ruddy chicken pies without yeast are ready!
-Bon appetit!
+Our golden no-yeast chicken hand pies are ready!
+Enjoy!

 Caloric content of the products possible in the composition of the dish